Text by Stefano Corbo

 Life and Death in the Underworld

-Subterranean settlements can be found everywhere, from Cappadocia, Turkey; to Matera, Italy; to China with its sunken courtyards, and many are examples of vernacular dwellings.
-Nature is carved out to achieve favorable living conditions, especially in response to extreme weather.
+Subterranean settlements can be found everywhere, from Cappadocia, Turkey; to Matera, Italy; to China with its sunken courtyards; many are examples of vernacular dwellings.
+Nature is carved out to achieve favourable living conditions, especially in response to extreme weather.
 All these examples prove the existence of an anonymous and collective intelligence—in contrast to the individual act of the artist-genius—capable of producing remarkable architecture despite scarce resources.

 Emerging from Darkness

-As urban developers continue to erect new buildings, an opposite phenomenon is going on: abandoned structures once belonging to an invisible urban network are being turned into public facilities and finally given back to the community.
+As urban developers continue erecting new buildings, an opposite phenomenon occurs: abandoned structures once belonging to an invisible urban network are being turned into public facilities and finally given back to the community.
 Reemerging from an unseen past, these buildings are officially being absorbed into the urban fabric.
-This process of adaptive reuse offers a wide range of examples: caves converted into post offices, industrial silos into houses or art centers, medieval churches into bookstores.
+This process of adaptive reuse offers a wide range of examples: caves converted into post offices, industrial silos into houses or art centres, and medieval churches into bookstores.
 In this way, design becomes a progressive process of unveiling.

 On Nature and Artifice

 The Underworld is not only the expression of a hidden universe.
 It can also be a hybrid of components: nature and culture, architecture and city, and so forth.
 For example, nature does not just mean the presence of greenery.
-Nature can be artificial—in other words, it’s possible to reproduce nature in vitro.
-From the construction of monastic structures carved out of the mountain, to biophilic design experiments, to buildings that seem to merge with the landscape, nature is not only represented, it is incorporated into complex environments.
-(FIG.6)
+Nature can be artificial—in other words.
+It’s possible to reproduce nature in vitro.
+From the construction of monastic structures carved out of the mountain to biophilic design experiments to buildings that seem to merge with the landscape, nature is represented and incorporated into complex environments (Fig.6).